axibase/axibase-collector-docs/jobs/aws.md

 * Open the AWS job page and set the schedule to `R 0/5 * * * ?` to execute the job every five minutes with random seconds.
 * On the AWS Jobs list page, check that Items Read and Commands Sent are greater than 0.
 * Log in to ATSD.
-Open the **Metrics** tab and review available metrics by typing `aws` into the **Name Mask**.<br>Note that the AWS job may take a while to load backlogged historical data for all metrics after the job is created.
+Open the **Metrics** tab and review available metrics by typing `aws` into the **Name Mask**.<br>Note that the AWS job takes a while to load backlogged historical data for all metrics after the job is created.
 * Open the **Entities** tab and locate one of AWS EC2 instances.
 Click the **Portal** links to access pre-defined AWS portals.

 ![](./images/metric_list.png)